 Using Quality Ingredients

-- Butter: Use fresh, high-quality unsalted butter for the best flavor and texture.
+- Butter: Fresh , unsalted butter packs the best flavor .

-- Almonds: Freshly chopped almonds provide a crunchy texture and enhance the flavor.
+- Almonds: Freshly chopped for a crunch and better taste .

 Common Mistakes to Avoid